opeik/website/content/blog/shell-is-not-my-favourite-language/index.md

 ...but that doesn't work.

 It substitutes `$args` with the first element of the array.
-The conniption induced by this behaviour reminded me of POSIX shell. **Nothing** should remind me of POSIX shell.
+The conniption induced by this behaviour made me vividly recall my past POSIX shell trauma.
+Exposing past trauma in your users is generally something to be avoided.

 How do we solve this?
 Well, if you'd read the docs properly you _utter buffoon_, you'd have noticed the [dedicated section](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_splatting?view=powershell-7.4#using-the-argumentlist-parameter) explaining this footgun.
-Here's what you're supposed to do:
+Here's what you're _supposed_ to do:

 ```powershell
 Start-Process ... -ArgumentList (,$args)
 ```

 > In this example, `$args` is wrapped in an array so that the entire array is passed to the script block as a single object.

+Powershell takes all that

 ### Wait, where's my output?